Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-translatortext/README.md

 ```

 ##### Sample code
-The following sample lets you detect the text of input.
-The input is given in Chinese and the sample lets you detect it correctly.
-To know more, Refer the [Azure Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/)
+The following sample translates the given text which is in Chinese to English.
+To know more, refer to the [Azure Documentation on Translator](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/)

 ```typescript
 import {